No. 4 Clemson beats Va. Tech, sets up Notre Dame rematch - WHIZ News

-The Tigers (9-1, 8-1) ended their regular-season schedule with a chance for a sixth consecutive conference title and revenge against Notre Dame after a 47-40 loss in South Bend on Nov.
+The Tigers (9-1, 8-1) ended their regular-season schedule with a chance for a sixth consecutive conference title and revenge against Notre Dame after a 47-40 overtime loss in South Bend on Nov.
 7 when Lawrence was sidelined by COVID-19.
+The conference title game will be played in Charlotte’s Bank of America Stadium.

+“The regular season is over, and to get a chance to play in this next one, you have to earn it, and they earned it,” Clemson coach Dabo Swinney said.
+“So we’re excited to go play Notre Dame in Charlotte.

+“This is playoff football.
+This is the way it is.
+Everybody talks about expanding the playoffs.
+This was a playoff game tonight.
+This was playoff football tonight.
+This was the best-of-one.
+You get beat tonight, you ain’t got to worry about no playoffs, and you’ve got win the next one, and you’ve got to win another one … It’s exciting to be in it this time of year.”

 Against the Hokies (4-6, 4-5), Lawrence completed 12 of 22 for 195 yards with an interception.
 He ran for 41 yards.

-Clemson took a 17-10 lead in the second quarter on Lyn-J Dixon’s 19-yard touchdown run, and added 28 more in the second half, with Lawrence scoring on a 7-yard run and throwing a 65-yard touchdown pass to Cornell Powell.
+Virginia Tech slowed the game down on a cold night and tried to limit Clemson’s possessions, but Clemson pulled away in the second half.
+The Tigers took a 17-10 lead in the second quarter on Lyn-J Dixon’s 19-yard touchdown run, and added 28 more in the second half, with Lawrence scoring on a 7-yard run and throwing a 65-yard touchdown pass to Cornell Powell.

+“I think, as an offense, we did some things really well,” Lawrence said.
+“And like always, there are some things we can get better at, and that starts with me … I think we did a good job of managing it (the game).
+Obviously, we could have played better, which is always the case, but to come out with a win, 45-10, we’re happy with that.”

 Derion Kendrick returned a fumble 66 yards for a touchdown, and the Tigers scored off another turnover.

-Virginia Tech played three quarterbacks because of injuries, turned the ball over three times and rushed for a season-low 131 yards.
+Virginia Tech played three quarterbacks because of injuries, turned the ball over three times and rushed for a season-low 131 yards in losing its fourth consecutive game.

+“Obviously, our plan was to try to keep our defense off the field and try to hold the ball as long as humanly possible,” Virginia Tech coach Justin Fuente said.
+“That didn’t mean that we couldn’t or wouldn’t try to throw the ball.
+It just meant we were trying to limit the number of possessions.
+When you play it like that, you have the chance for it to go a bunch of different ways.
+I thought that was the best chance for us to win.
+I still believe that.”

 TAKEAWAYS

-Clemson: The Tigers committed to running the ball, and it paid off.
+Clemson: The Tigers committed to running the ball in this game, and it paid off.
 They entered ranked 11th in the ACC in rushing offense, but their 238 yards were their second-most in a game this season.
 A rushing attack, a great quarterback, and a stout defense are a nice combination heading into postseason play.

 Virginia Tech: The Hokies have played in 27 consecutive bowl games, which represents the nation’s longest active streak, but they may see that come to an end.
 They’ve lost four straight games and five of six, and they’ve allowed 39 points per game in their losses.
 Even with the NCAA waiving the six-win requirement for bowl eligibility, Virginia Tech probably hasn’t warranted being selected.